ProjectHuddle/ph-child/readme.txt

 This is the Child plugin for [ProjectHuddle](https://projecthuddle.io)

-The ProjectHuddle Child plugin is used to securely sync multiple WordPress client identities with your ProjectHuddle parent site.
+The ProjectHuddle Client Site plugin is used to securely sync multiple WordPress client identities with your ProjectHuddle parent site.
 This plugin is to be installed on every WordPress site you want to let your clients give feedback.

 [ProjectHuddle](https://projecthuddle.io) is a self-hosted client feedback system that allows you to get feedback on an endless amount of client sites from one central dashboard.